avk/avk.github.io/_case_studies/secure-reader-threading.md

 <details>
   <p>
-    If this is our current state (1 of ? messages in a thread decrypted)…
+    If this is our current state (1 of ? messages in a thread decrypted)&hellip;

     <img
       src="{{ site.url }}/assets/sr_threading/mobile/current.png"